About Me

 Several months have passed by and Mildred gets a warm welcoming party from her friends after a long trip to Nevada with Bert.
 Ida feels guilty about taking Mildred's position and wants her to get back in the game again, signifying that there is hope for Mildred after all.
 But then, Mildred gets an unexpected visitor...

 Veda comes to reconcile with her mother but seeing how manipulative and calculating her daughter is, Mildred is not buying it.
 Now let's dig deep into the main source a bit.
 The book kind of has a downer ending.
-Again, Veda uses reconciliation with Mildred as a marketing ploy and uses her damaged voice to switch to a much more lucrative singing contract.
+Again, Veda uses the reconciliation with Mildred as a marketing ploy and uses her damaged voice to switch to a much more lucrative singing contract.
 As Veda leaves Mildred broken-hearted, Bert encourages her to say, "To hell with Veda," as they spend the rest of the day drunk and miserable.

 However, the miniseries play this out much differently.
-Once Mildred catches onto Veda's plan, she chews her the fuck and screams at her to never come back again.
+Once Mildred catches onto Veda's plan, she chews her the fuck out and screams at her to never come back again.
 It's such a cathartic moment, which was very much well-deserved given what Mildred went through to win back the love of a daughter, who's incapable of receiving it.

 When Bert encourages her to say "to hell with Veda" and "let's get stinko", it's more celebratory and less tragic.
 This dialogue translates as to hell with all the hurt, pain, and betrayal that Veda has caused and now that we're finally done with her, let's give a toast to a new beginning.
 The ending is very poignant and although tragic, it's good that Mildred is around people who support and care for her, which leaves things on a bittersweet yet positive outlook.